 This month, make what use you can of any clear skies to explore the star-dense regions of Scorpius and Sagittarius - there is much here to delight any visual observer.

-In the Solar System, we have a dozen lunar occultations, including a graze of 14 Ceti within reach of much of England.
-Vesta is now available and brightening, and the binocular planets (ice-giants Uranus and Neptune) are back - just!
+In the Solar System, we have more lunar occultations, but only one of these is a disappearance.
+The binocular planets (ice-giants Uranus and Neptune) are back - but only just - for morning twilight observation!